 4. Heat yourself rather than the room

 If you can’t afford to put the heating on, focus on heating yourself instead.
-In addition to using blankets, wear several layers, including ski or mountaineering gear if you have it.
+In addition to using blankets, wear several layers.
 Focus especially on keeping your head, hands and feet warm.

 You could also consider heated gloves, insoles, gilets, heat pads and footwarmers that either plug into the mains or charge up via a USB and cost just 1p to 3p per hour to run.